benjisidi/haven/adventure-schedule.md

   - Group arrives at the volcano.
   - Group enters and traverses the Polytopic Fortress' defences
   - Group arrives at the fortress entrance
-- **Adventure 12: Terror's Trap**
+- **Adventure 12: Plague's Trap**
   - The fortress activates as Twister enters.
 It replays the Consortium's last stand.
   - At its center, the group find Primus, who has been waiting for them.
 He says he died that day, and is now Vault.
-  - Terror leaks out of vault and attacks the players as soon as they release the shard (or if they refuse).
+  - Plague leaks out of Vault and attacks the players as soon as they release the shard (or if they refuse).
 They must defeat him to claim their ancestral powers!
+    - **Twister**: ANSEL is their companion AI.
+      - As a bonus action, Twister may roll an intelligence check vs the target's AC.
+On a success, ANSEL determines one of the target's modifiers, or information about their damage/condition resistances/vulnerabilities/immunities. (x proficiency/day)
+      - L2: ANSEL gains defensive/offensive capabilities
+    - **Soldan**: Shadowy Terror/Something Else
+      - Sol will feel his patron attempting to absorb the divine power through him.
+If he lets it, he will forgo an ancestral feat for a reward from his patron instead (shadowy terror).
+Otherwise, he'll get an Inalin-themed ancestral feat
+      - Shadowy Terror: At will, you can channel darkness into a room.
+Light sources dim, and shadows become sharper and more pronounced.
+Once per day, you may cause these shadows to become terrifying facsimiles of themselves, grotesque and malformed.
+You gain advantage on intimidation checks while this is active.
+      - Something else: You need to come up with a more magically-focused Inalin-themed alternative.
+      - Shadow L2: You gain 5 temp. hitpoints at the start of each turn when you are in dim light or darkness.
+You lose these when you enter bright light.
+    - **Torvald**:
+      - L2: You are bolstered by the strength of your ancestors.
+You may continue to act normally at 0hp until you fail a death saving throw.
+    - **Sci**: Hyperkeen senses
+      - Once per day, you may spend one minute attuning to your hyperkeen senses.
+For the following minute, you gain a +5 to perception and investigation checks.
+      - L2: Your senses allow you to pinpoint enemy weakpoints, giving you the ability to reroll sneak attack rolls
   - Primus wields a shining greataxe whose blade is made of radiant energy.
 - **Adventure 13: Home**
   - Having defeated Terror, the PCs return to CC/Haven and have some downtime